- Over 1 Million Braces Sold Worldwide

 - Free Returns on all Orders

 A knee support is worn to relieve pain experienced by those suffering from injuries.
-A knee support my also be worn to provide support to wearers who may be experiencing weakness during recovery or management of injuries or even degenerative conditions.
-A knee support can help with normal day to day activities that have become problematic due to pain or discomfort such as climbing the stairs, going for walks, regular exercise or even simply sitting or standing.
+A knee support may also be worn to provide support to wearers who may be experiencing weakness during recovery or management of injuries or even degenerative conditions.
+It can help with normal day to day activities that have become problematic due to pain or discomfort such as climbing the stairs, going for walks, regular exercise or even simply sitting or standing.
 They can also help control swelling.

 The type of knee injury sustained and its severity will influence the level of support your knee support needs to offer but here’s an idea of what to look out for.